pazof/strongresbuilder/README.md

+# strongresbuilder

+Generates strongly typed ressources csharp code, from command line.

-# Strongly typed resources code generator
+## Strongly typed resources code generator

-Invokes StronglyTypedResourceBuilder.Create from System.Designer framework assembly
+Invokes StronglyTypedResourceBuilder.Create from System.Designer framework assembly,
+and use the `GetTypeInfo()` method from `System.Reflection`, when needed, at targeting pcl projects.

 ## Usage